signalfx/splunk-otel-collector/internal/receiver/discoveryreceiver/README.md

          config:
            type: collectd/redis
            // the metric or log statement
          status:
            metrics:
              successful:
                - regexp: '.*'
                  // Only emit a single log record for this status entry instead of one for each matching received metric (`false`, the default)
                  first_only: true
-                   record:
+                 log_record:
                    severity_text: info
                    body: Successfully able to connect to Redis container.
            statements:
              partial:
                - regexp: (WRONGPASS|NOAUTH|ERR AUTH)
                  first_only: true
-                   record:
+                 log_record:
                    severity_text: warn
                    body: Container appears to be accepting redis connections but the default auth setting is incorrect.
              failed:
                - regexp: ConnectionRefusedError
                  first_only: true
-                   record:
+                 log_record:
                    severity_text: debug
                    body: Container appears to not be accepting redis connections.
 exporters:
   logging:
     logLevel: debug